Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: p -form gauge theories, their duality and their asymptotic charges

 where $\gamma_{ij}$ is the unit $(D-2)$-sphere metric.
 Metric components are

 and the non-vanishing Christoffel symbols are

-where we have assumed the Levi-Civita connection which always exists (and it is unique) thank to the Levi-Civita theorem as long as the metric is not degenerate.
+where we have assumed the Levi-Civita connection, which always exists (and is unique) thanks to the Levi-Civita theorem as long as the metric is non-degenerate.
 The transformation from retarded Bondi to polar coordinates is given by

-where $\{x^i\}$ is a set of $D-2$ angular variables.
-For future convenience we define $\mathbb{I}_{\{x^i\}}:=\{\mu | x^{\mu} \in \{x^i\}\}$, which is the set of indexes such that the variable is an angular variable.
-In Bondi coordinates fields carry additional powers of $r$ due to the jacobian of the coordinate transformation.
-In general, for each angular index $\mu \in \mathbb{I}_{\{x^i\}}$ we have one $r$ more than the cartesian component.
-For the radiation fall-offs, when $s\leq p$ indexes are angular one, we have
+where ${x^i}$ is a set of $D-2$ angular variables.
+For future convenience, we define $\mathbb{I}_{\{x^i\}} := \{\mu \mid x^{\mu} \in \{x^i\}\}$, which is the set of indices such that the corresponding coordinate is an angular variable.
+In Bondi coordinates, fields acquire additional powers of $r$ due to the Jacobian of the coordinate transformation.
+In general, for each angular index $\mu \in \mathbb{I}_{\{x^i\}}$ we gain one extra factor of $r$ with respect to the Cartesian component.
+For the radiation fall-offs, when $s \leq p$ indices are angular ones, we have